-- 1.19 The size of the CDR entity, its resources, the complexity of its operations and the business model are all relevant to determining what steps would be reasonable when putting in place practices, procedures and systems. - 1.20 For instance, where a CDR entity uses outsourced service providers (such as cloud-based service providers for hosting services or data centres and backup providers), the reasonable
+- 1.19 The size of the CDR entity, its resources, the complexity of its operations and the business model are all relevant to determining what steps would be reasonable when putting in place practices, procedures and systems. - 1.20 For instance, where a CDR entity uses outsourced service providers, the reasonable steps it should take may be different to those it would take if it did not operate in this manner.